DOD Business Systems Modernization - High Risk Issue

 DOD has made progress implementing key institutional modernization management controls; however, more needs to be done.
 For example, at the institutional level, DOD needs to

-- extend (federate) its corporate business enterprise architecture and related transition plan to its component organizations and ensure that it reflects the department's complete investment portfolio, and
+- extend (federate) its corporate business enterprise architecture to its component organizations and

 - evolve its corporate and component business system investment management processes and institutionalize these processes at all levels of the organization.